 Putting Multiple WordPress Containers into Production – Proxy Container

 This is follow on to my adventures putting Docker containers into production.
 The previous article covered building WordPress containers for production.
-This article deals with how you would run multiple instances through a proxy on a single host.
+This article deals with how you would run multiple WordPress instances on a single host – by using a proxy.

 I discovered running multiple WordPress sites using separate Docker containers in production wasn’t hard at all once you had an overview of the basic ideas involved.
 To break it down simply – WordPress sites and their databases run in a group that is started with docker-compose.
-They should not expose any ports to the Host OS.
-Instead users can connect to it through a separate proxy container, capable of connecting to several WordPress containers, which does expose its ports on the host.
+They don’t have their ports exposed to the Host OS.
+Instead users can connect to it through a separate proxy container, capable of connecting to several WordPress containers.
+The proxy container does expose its ports on the host.

 The proxy allows us to run multiple WordPress containers on the same machine, and for each to bind to the ports they desire on their own private – docker assigned – IP address, without causing port collisions on the Host OS.